Apple Plans To Create 20,000 Jobs And Build New Campus

 Apple says it plans to bring back billions of dollars it has kept in tax havens overseas, and that it will pay a one-time tax of $38 billion on its overseas cash holdings.

-NPR's Laura Sydell told Kelly McEvers, host of All Things Considered, that Apple has kept some $250 billion outside the U.S.
+NPR's Laura Sydell reports that Apple has kept some $250 billion outside the U.S.:

 "Apple CEO Tim Cook has been a critic of American tax laws.
 But under the new tax law, the company can bring back the money at a reduced rate.